MK12step/MK12step/index.md

 <p style="font-size:30px"><mark>**Due to the COVID pandemic weekly meetings are now taking place via Zoom Video Confrencing.
 Please contact us on the details below for the meeting details and links.**</mark></p>

+For further information
+24 hour answerphone: 07519 553928
+Email: mksaa.recovery@gmail.com

+Disclaimer: The content of this website has not been approved by and may not reflect the opinions or policies of the ISO of SAA, Inc.
 ### Markdown
 ### Markdown